Jeffrey-Sardina/Focl-ir-Tr-chtais/tearmai.md

 nótaí aistriúcháin:
 - Is mar thagairt d'fheistiú (le rópa) a úsáidtear an téarma seo den chuid is mó sna foclóirí.
 Sin ráite, is féidir a rá chomh maith go bhfuil dhá nód a bhfuil ceangal eararthub 'feistithe' lena chéile, sa chaoi nach measann an úsar gur bac ar bith é sin ar úsáid an fhocail 'ceangal' leis an mbrí nua seo.
 - Seo an téarma céanna is a úsáidtear chun 'edge' a chur in iúl, toisc go bhfuil an bhrí chéanna leis.

+**ceist (ainmfhocal): query**<br>
+*sainmhíniú (ga):* I gcomthéacs bunachar sonraí, ordú a chuirtear ar an mbunachar i bhfoirm cód chun freagra a fháil uaidh.
+Mar shampla, is féidir ceist a chur ar ghraf eolais faoi an bhfuil abairt thriarach éigin sa ngraf, nó nach bhfuil.<br>
+*sainmhíniú (en):* In the context of a database, an order that is given to the database in the form of code to get an answer in return.
+For example, a query could be put to a knowledge graph asking if a specific triple is a part of the graph, or if it is not.

+tagairtí:
+- ceist: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977)

+nótaí aistriúcháin:
+- Téarma díreach ar fáil le brí chomhchosúil.

+**ceist réamhinsinte nasc (ainmfhocaal): link prediction query**<br>
+*sainmhíniú (ga):* Ceist a chuirtear ar réamhinsteoir nasc i bhfoirm abaite triaraí neamhiomlán (s,p,?) nó (?,p,o).
+Is é an freagra uirthi ná nód $o$ nó $s$ dhéanann abairt iomlán agus cheart as abairt neamhiomlán na ceiste.<br>
+*sainmhíniú (en):* A query that is posed to a link predictor in the form of an incomplete triple (s,p,?) or (?,p,o).
+The answer to this query is a node $o$ or $s$ that makes a complete and true triple out of the query triple

+tagairtí:
+- tasc: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977)
+- réamhsinint: féach ar an téarma 'link prediction / réamhinsint nasc'
+- nasc: féach ar an téarma 'link prediction / réamhinsint nasc'

+nótaí aistriúcháin:
+- Féach ar an téarma 'link prediction / réamhinsint nasc'

 **ciseal (ainmfhocal): layer**<br>